peterwzhang/MRI/backend/README.md

 This project is built using Java 17 and Spring Boot.

-To get the needed dependencies/environment:
+To get the needed dependencies/environment (macOS specific instructions):

 ```sh
 brew install postgresql openjdk@17 maven